 Our Approach to Visitor Education

+We believe informed customers make better choices.
 Our staff answers questions like:

-- “What’s the difference between indica and sativa?”
+- ‘What’s the difference between indica and sativa?’

-- “How much should I use if I’m new to cannabis?”
+- ‘How much should I use if I’m new to cannabis?’

-- “What products won’t make me feel overwhelmed?”
+- ‘What products won’t make me feel overwhelmed?’

-- “How do I store these products while traveling?”
+- ‘How do I store these products while traveling?’

 Special Offers and Community Connection

-Vermont’s cannabis scene embraces both locals and visitors.
 We run regular deals throughout the month, and our Amigos Rewards program welcomes tourists who plan to return.
+We also host community events that bring people together around cannabis education and culture including our River Rhythms free summer concert series.

 Supporting Local Vermont Businesses

 When you shop at locally-owned dispensaries, you’re supporting Vermont families and small business owners.
 Unlike corporate cannabis chains in other states, Vermont prioritized local ownership and social equity in its licensing process.
+Juana’s Garden is BIPOC woman-owned, community-focused, and eager to make a positive impact in the Vermont cannabis industry.

 Traveling with Cannabis: What You Need to Know